jacobdensford/jacobdensford.com/pages/adventure-planning.md

 ## Locations

-Come up with a list of locations, at least six and up to twelve.
+Come up with a list of locations implied by your scenes and a few extras, at least six and up to twelve in total.
 Each location should have an evocative name and a few moments, discoveries, and complications tied to it.
 They may also have NPCs tied to them, though NPCs tend to move around and show up just where they're needed...

 ## Complications, Discoveries, and Moments